 The sales office is open between 8.00am and 10.30pm, Monday to Friday, and on Sunday from 1.00pm to 10.30pm.
 You can place an online order up to 11.30pm for next scheduled day delivery.
 Customers in the North-East region have a 10.30pm online cut off.

-Our drivers are not authorised to accept good for return without either authorised documentation or authority from the sales office.
+Our drivers are not authorised to accept good for return without either authorised documentation or authority from our customer services team.
 However, damaged goods can be returned on the day of the delivery with the delivering driver.
 Chilled and Frozen products from previous deliveries cannot be authorised for return in any circumstances.
 Non-stocked items which state a short lead time cannot be returned unless damaged and will be charged for in the event of an undamaged return.
 Marketplace items (TPM codes shipped & sold by our online partners) must be returned directly to the seller.
 Please check each seller return terms & conditions to see if an item can be returned, where it must be sent and if any restocking charges occur.
 If you have any queries, please speak with our team on our LiveChat service.

 All accounts and outstanding balances must be settled in full by the 15th of the month following the invoice date.
 In the case of an account being in arrears, we reserve the right to withhold further supplies.
 If credit terms have not been established, payment on delivery is required.

 Turner-Price Ltd retains the full title and ownership of all goods supplied to our customers until full payment is received.
 All risks in the goods pass to the purchaser on delivery.
 Delivery cages and pallets remain the property of Turner-Price Ltd at all times.
 We reserve the right to charge any customer for the non return of any cages and pallets.
 Shortages Turner-Price Ltd cannot guarantee that we will be able to delivery all goods ordered.
 If a particular good is out of stock, we will endeavour to find a suitable alternative or inform you when you will be able to receive the goods you ordered.
 The exact number of goods delivered must be checked in the presence of the delivering driver.
 Claims for shortages must be made at the time of delivery.
-Claims must be made to the sales office on the day of delivery, otherwise any claim becomes void.
+Claims must be made to our customer services team on the day of delivery, otherwise any claim becomes void.
 Marketplace goods purchased (TPM codes shipped & sold by our online partners) remain in the ownership of the seller until full payment is received.